trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

 each age group seen in EDA.
 Although the interaction effects seem to somewhat make up for this error, this is also something we would want to investigate in the future.

+Suicide rates in general can vary a lot depending on the year.
+Just from looking through the different years, we noticed that some countries’ suicide rates tend to change over time.
+As such, our model might not be the most accurate; however, we can predict certain things to a reasonable degree of accuracy.
+HDI is a limitation because you can only calculate this value every 5 years.
+For predicting, we have to plug in numbers that make sense for a region, or else it gives us a negative grade.
+In terms of what we could have done better, we could have assessed multicollinearity before selecting the model, which potentially could have changed the variables in the final model.
+We also could have renamed our mean-centered and logged variables so that we wouldn’t get confused later on when trying to differentiate these.
+If we were to conduct this project again, we would utilize a time series model, as suicide rates vary across time.

 We believe our regression model is appropriate given our skillset.
 If we could continue to work on this data set, we would see how suicide rates